 Fighting Theft Charges Throughout Seattle

 Some of the most common theft crimes Guadagno Law, PLLC has seen over the years include shoplifting, robbery and burglary.
-If you are accused of a theft crime, regardless of the value of the item or service involved, you need to discuss your legal options with me, a Seattle theft crime defense attorney, as soon as possible.
+If you are accused of a theft crime, regardless of the value of the item or service involved, you need to discuss your legal options with me, a Seattle theft crime attorney, as soon as possible.
 Whether the charges stem from misunderstanding or a lapse in judgment, your future is at stake.
 I have the know-how and resources to help you work towards the most positive case outcome possible.

 In the state of Washington, “theft” means: